Loading...

 Pair with Protein

-Include a source of protein like grilled chicken, tofu, or legumes in your meal to help slow down the absorption of sugars.
+Include a source of lean protein such as grilled chicken, tofu, or beans when eating baby corn to help moderate blood sugar levels and slow down digestion.

 Add Healthy Fats